International Hospitality Management BSc (Hons) – 2023 entry

 Apply for your chosen course online through UCAS, with the following course and institution codes.

 |Course||UCAS code||Institution code|

 |BSc (Hons) with foundation year and professional training||N864||S85|

 Why choose this course

-Surrey is one of the UK’s top universities for tourism, transport, travel and heritage studies, ranked 6th in the Complete University Guide 2022.
+Surrey is the UK’s top university for tourism, transport, travel and heritage studies, ranked 1st in the Complete University Guide 2023.

 Our School of Hospitality and Tourism Management also has an outstanding global reputation.
 We are ranked:

 - 1st in the UK and 3rd in the world for hospitality and tourism management in the Shanghai Global Ranking of Academic Subjects 2021

 - 1st in the UK and 14th in the world for hospitality and leisure management in the QS World University Rankings by Subject 2022